yogeshsingh-11/Sales-Performance-Dashboard/README.md

     4_ Share the report via Outlook mail
     Bonus: using .bat file to automate de production of the report

-The project should be run on Windows OS.

 SOURCE KAGGLE
     >> Supermarket sales